-The key is looking at the list of ingredients.
+Price isn't always the best indicator of detergent quality.
+The key is looking at the list of ingredients in the types of detergent brands.
 The more active ingredients like surfactants that lift soil away from fabric and suspend it in the water and enzymes that remove stains in the product, the better the detergent.
 And, those ingredients raise the price of the product.

-You'll find three tiers of detergent pricing in most retail outlets
+You'll find three tiers of detergent pricing in most retail outlets:

 - Expensive: (Tide, Persil ProClean) These are heavy-duty detergents that include enzymes, surfactants, and other ingredients to remove most stains and heavy soil.